Back

 Ardent Streaming Protocol (ASP)

 On 25 December 2022, the live streaming and online video hosting platform, YoloLiv, released ASP.
 ASP is a smart streaming protocol that sends stream data to its own CDN (called YoloCast).
 ASP stores and transmits more redundant data than other streaming protocols like RTMP thereby reducing loss of quality even under unstable internet connection conditions.
-At the time of writing, ASP is in beta and works exclusively with YoloBox Pro (YoloLiv’s all-in-one video switcher, encoder, streamer, monitor, recorder, and audio mixer).
+ASP is a proprietary technology that is compatible with specific YoloLiv technologies such as YoloBox Pro (YoloLiv’s all-in-one video switcher, encoder, streamer, monitor, recorder, and audio mixer).

 According to YoloLiv, the protocol guarantees “complete and error-free content delivery”.
 This is possible because video content is stored in a special buffering area within YoloBox Pro for 60-90 seconds.
 YoloCast ASP then retransmits any media data that is out of order due to network issues so that network disruptions aren’t noticeable by audiences.